top of page

 • Intensive Interaction will be embedded into daily activities and each session will likely to be around 5-15 minutes, depending on your child’s needs.

-• We will ask settings to complete a diary to record the number and duration of sessions delivered.
+• We will ask settings to complete a diary/session record log to record the number and duration of sessions delivered, the techniques used and how your child responded.

 What will taking part involve for me?

-o Ratings of your child’s quality of life, mood, interest and pleasure
+• Ratings of your child’s quality of life, mood, interest and pleasure.

-o Resource-use for your child (e.g. healthcare, social care organisations and educational services, and medication use).
+• Resource-use for your child (e.g. healthcare, social care, educational services, medication use, and days missed from employment/education/training to care for your child).

-• If your child’s educational setting is chosen at random to use Intensive Interaction, you will be invited to attend 2 half-day training sessions to learn how to use Intensive Interaction at home.
+• If your child’s educational setting is chosen at random to use Intensive Interaction, you will be invited to complete online training to learn how to use Intensive Interaction at home.

-• The Speech and Language Therapist will provide support weekly for the first 4 weeks and then monthly thereafter.
-This ongoing support will be delivered flexibly, online, face to face, or hybrid, according to need and is designed to build confidence and skill in using Intensive Interaction.
+• A Speech and Language Therapist (who is also supporting your child’s setting) will provide support weekly for the first 4 weeks and then monthly.
+This ongoing support will be via video call, phone or email according to need and is designed to build confidence and skill in using Intensive Interaction.

-• We will ask you to embed Intensive Interaction into your daily activities at home (for 18 weeks) with each session lasting around 5-15 minutes, depending on your child’s needs.
+• You will be asked to embed Intensive Interaction into your daily activities at home (for 18 weeks) with each session lasting around 5-15 minutes, depending on your child’s needs.

-• We will provide you with a diary to complete to log how often you use Intensive Interaction at home with your child.
+• We will provide you with a session record log to complete to log your Intensive Interaction sessions.

 • You may be asked to take part in an interview about your experiences of taking part in the study and using Intensive Interaction.
 You don’t have to agree to be contacted about participating in an interview if you do not want to.
 This will not affect your or your child’s participation in the study.
 If you are interested in taking part in an interview, you will receive a separate information sheet and consent form for this.